-Nonprofit organizations, education institutions and healthcare organizations must efficiently:
+Nonprofit organizations, education institutions, healthcare organizations and houses of worship must efficiently:

-- Solicit funds and build relationships with major donors; - Garner small cash contributions from numerous contributors; - Manage and develop complex relationships with large numbers of constituents; - Advocate for policies and behaviors that advance their cause or institution; - Communicate their accomplishments and the importance of their mission online and offline; - Comply with complex accounting, tax and reporting requirements that differ from those for traditional businesses; - Solicit cash and in-kind contributions from businesses to help raise money or deliver products and services; - Provide a wide array of programs and services to individual constituents and beneficiaries; and - Improve the data collection and information sharing capabilities of their employees, volunteers and donors by creating and providing distributed access to centralized databases.
+- Solicit funds and build relationships with major donors; - Garner small cash contributions from numerous contributors; - Manage and develop complex relationships with large numbers of constituents; - Advocate for policies and behaviors that advance their cause or institution;

+- Communicate their accomplishments and the importance of their mission online and offline; - Comply with complex accounting, tax and reporting requirements that differ from those for traditional businesses; - Solicit cash and in-kind contributions from businesses to help raise money or deliver products and services; - Provide a wide array of programs and services to individual constituents and beneficiaries; and - Improve the data collection and information sharing capabilities of their employees, volunteers and donors by creating and providing distributed access to centralized databases.

-Because of these challenges, we believe nonprofits, healthcare organizations and education institutions can benefit from software applications and services specifically designed to serve their particular needs and workflows to grow revenue, work effectively and accomplish their missions.
+Because of these challenges, we believe nonprofits, education institutions, healthcare organizations and houses of worship can benefit from software applications and services specifically designed to serve their particular needs and workflows to grow revenue, work effectively and accomplish their missions.